KinsonDigital/Velaptor/Documentation/Branching.md

 <h3 align="center" style="color: #66B2FF;font-weight:bold">Feature Branches</h3>

-This branch is where a developer's work will be performed and will be merged back into the <span style="color: #FFB366;font-weight:bold">develop</span> branch via a pull request.
+This branch is where a developer's work will be performed and will be merged back into the <span style="color: #FFB366;font-weight:bold">develop</span> branch via a pull request:
 - **Branch Syntax:** feature/\<issue id\>-\<description\>
   - Example: feature/123-my-branch
 - **Branches That Can Merge Into Feature Branches:** None